bowernite/dotfiles/README.md

 There's a million things I could do...
 I don't know, maybe some of them are over the top.
 I'm just gonna put them down here in case I decide they're a good idea one day...

 - Get crazy with Karabiner remappings: https://wiki.nikitavoloboev.xyz/macos/macos-apps/karabiner
+  - Here's [his post](https://medium.com/@nikitavoloboev/karabiner-god-mode-7407a5ddc8f6) on what it allows you to do.
+Basically, every single key on his keyboard is a modifier key.
+I'm curious how he still gets letter keys to show up quickly; [See here](https://www.alfredforum.com/topic/9420-a-way-to-boost-your-productivity-with-karabiner/) for details
+  - Here's [his dotfiles](https://github.com/nikitavoloboev/dotfiles).
+You could probably go crazy in here.
+Or just copy him.
+Or just use his stuff
 - Look into Hyper.
 Maybe trigger with left control.
 [Dr. Jin's Karabiner repo](https://github.com/drliangjin/karabiner.d) might be able to help
 - WebPro's dotfiles.
 See what you can steal from here: https://github.com/webpro/dotfiles